Renekton442/Fib-Calculator/README.md

 ## Specifications
 - Web application for calculating Fibonacci numbers using React, Node.js, Express.js, Redis and PostgreSQL.
 - Created multi-containers with Docker.
-- Built a CI + CD pipeline from scratch with Github, Travis CI, and AWS
+- Built a CI + CD pipeline from scratch with Github, Travis CI, and AWS.
 - Built a Kubernetes cluster and deployed it to Google Cloud Platform.
 ## Frontend
 - React